zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :widths: auto

    * - | ``issuer``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The gift card brand to use for the payment.
+     - The gift card brand to use for the payment.
 These issuers are not dynamically available through the Issuers API, but can be retrieved by using the ``issuers`` include in the Methods API.
 If you need a brand not in the list, contact our support department.
 If only one issuer is activated on your account, you can omit this parameter.